Internationaler Verein Freundinnen junger Mädchen: History

-In 1877, the first international congress for abolitionists against prostitution and sex trafficking was held in Geneva, Switzerland, hosted by the newly founded pioneer organization International Abolitionist Federation.
+In 1877, the first international congress for abolitionists against prostitution, regulationism and sex trafficking was held in Geneva, Switzerland, hosted by the newly founded pioneer organization International Abolitionist Federation.

 Following the congress, the international organization, the Internationale Verein Freundinnen junger Mädchen (FJM) was founded in Neuchâtel under the leadership of Marie Humbert-Droz.

 FJM campaigned against the white slave trade (sex trafficking) by several methods.
 The most common active method was to identify and assist lonely girls who came from the countryside to the city to look for work, since these girls were the most common victims of the sex trade, and assist them with safe accommodations and looking for work.

 In 1886, a national section of the FJM was founded in Switzerland, called Verein Freundinnen junger Mädchen on German and Amies de la jeune fille or L'Union internationale des Amies de la jeune fille (AJF) in French.

 Another national section of the FJM was founded in Germany under the name Freundinnenverein.